-Residents of New York, N.Y. pick up paychecks that are higher than any other city — the median salary is $100K annually; other top-paying cities include San Francisco, Calif. (around $62K) and Denver, Colo. (about $52K).
-By state, Standard & Poor's pays its New York employees the most; the pay rate there is $100K per year.
+Residents of New York, N.Y. pick up paychecks that are higher than any other city — the median salary is about $100K per year; other top-paying cities include San Francisco, Calif. (around $62K) and Denver, Colo. ($52K).
+Within the company, workers earn the highest salaries (an average of $100K annually) in New York.

 Certifications and Degrees

 Chartered Financial Analysts earn $104K per year, far more than their non-accredited counterparts.
 Standard & Poor's workers who hold a Master of Science (MS) are also well compensated, earning $95K on average.

 The highest-paying skill to have may be Data Warehouse; employees who claim proficiency also report a higher average salary of about $112K annually.
 A common skill in Standard & Poor's' work force is Financial Analysis; more than a third of survey participants report using it on the job.
 Some other standard skills here are Microsoft Excel, Microsoft Office, and Data Analysis.

 The company does pay out vacation and sick days, but these benefits are received by only one in eight respondents.
 To plan for old age, almost all employees maintain savings accounts through the company's 401(k) plan.
 For almost all workers, benefits include health insurance, and most respondents get dental coverage, too.
 A few more workplace perks are life insurance and gym membership.